webbycrown/query-builder/README.md

 - **Conditions**: Set WHERE clauses.
 - **Group By**: Apply GROUP BY with aggregation.
 - **Save Query**: Store query for future use.
+- **Custom Conditions** – Add advanced filtering options such as HAVING and BETWEEN.
+- **Grouping & Aggregations** – Support additional functions like AVG(), MIN(), MAX(), COUNT(), etc.
+- **Sorting & Ordering** – Implement ORDER BY functionality to sort query results in ASC/DESC order.
+- **Limit & Offset** – Allow users to control the number of rows retrieved in query results.
+- **Export Options** – Enable downloading reports in multiple formats, including CSV, Excel, PDF, and JSON.

-### 3. View Saved Queries
+### 4. View Saved Queries
 Saved queries can be accessed in the **Query Lists**.

-### 4. Edit or Delete Queries
+### 5. Edit or Delete Queries
 Modify or remove queries from the list.

-### 5. Run Queries
+### 6. Run Queries
 Click on a saved query to view the output in a table format.

 ## Upcoming Features
 The Query Builder Package is continuously evolving to provide more flexibility and ease of use.
 Here are some planned features for future updates:

-1. **Custom Conditions** – Add advanced filtering options such as HAVING and BETWEEN.
-2. **Grouping & Aggregations** – Support additional functions like AVG(), MIN(), MAX(), COUNT(), etc.
-3. **Sorting & Ordering** – Implement ORDER BY functionality to sort query results in ASC/DESC order.
+1. **Complex condition building** – Support AND/OR logic for advanced queries.
-4. **Limit & Offset** – Allow users to control the number of rows retrieved in query results.
+2. **Subquery Support** – Allow users to create nested queries within the main query.
-5. **Export Options** – Enable downloading reports in multiple formats, including CSV, Excel, PDF, and JSON.
+3. **Scheduling Reports** – Automate report generation and email delivery.
+4. **Audit Logs & Query Tracking** – Keep a history of all executed queries with timestamps and user details.
+5. **Will Add 2 Screen (Variant)** – Introduced two new UI screens to enhance user experience and workflow.

 ### Contributor Suggestions
 We welcome community contributions!
 If you have ideas for new features or improvements, feel free to submit a pull request or open an issue on our repository.The Query Builder Package is continuously evolving to provide more flexibility and ease of use.
 Here are some planned features for future updates:

-## Changelog
-For detailed changes, updates, and version history, check out the [CHANGELOG](https://github.com/webbycrown/query-builder/blob/main/CHANGELOG.md).

 ## License
 This package is open-source and licensed under the MIT License.